dgroomes/jdk-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] Implement a `heap-dump/` subproject.
+* [ ] ABANDON (Java doesn't offer an API for reading heap dumps.
+You have to reach for third party tools.
+That's fine but that makes the cost too high for me right now.)
+Implement a `heap-dump/` subproject.
 Maybe use VisualVM or maybe just do something headless by reading a heap dump from within a Java program and just summarizing the top-level data like instance count.
 Mainly, I want to learn the components of a heap dump and not so much about actual performance analysis.
 * [ ] Manage multiple processes in `process/`